falcosecurity/plugins/plugins/gcpaudit/walkthrough.md

 As the name suggests, the GCP Audit Logs plugin ingests GCP Audit Logs for several key GCP services.

-The  plugin uses an optimized GCP logging sink to send the most critical events from the monitored services to a user-defined Pub/Sub subscription.
-The GCP Audit Logs plugin subscribes to the Pub/Sub topic.
-It forwards the events from Pub/Sub to the Falco engine, which then filters the events and enriches the output with [custom metadata](https://github.com/falcosecurity/plugins/tree/master/plugins/gcpaudit#supported-fields).
+An optimized GCP logging sink is used to send the most critical events from the monitored services to a user-defined Pub/Sub subscription.

 <img style='border:1px solid #000000' src="./images/architecture.png" alt="A diagram showing how the plugin works with other services"/>